SinekaRamu/Embedded-Projects/7-robot_predistrian/README.md

   - SDA - D21
   - SCL - D22

-## issues 1
+## issues

+### issue 1

 - if ultrasonic sensor detects any object it should stop working the robot, but it still robot run for 1 sec

 - Solution: using interrupt with one ultrasonic sensor

+### issue 2

+- Resume from the last command crashes with error `Guru Meditation Error: Core  1 panic'ed (StoreProhibited).
+Exception was unhandled.
+`

+The crash is likely happening when your code tries to resume a previous movement command after obstacle detection, but it accidentally re-executes 'x' (stop command) or improperly tries to resume motion without proper motor setup or display handling.